-- Due to the acknowledged hazards of tobacco smoke, especially to children, it is the policy of the Avid4 Adventure to provide a smoke free environment for all children and staff.
-Please do not dispose of cigarettes at any of the Avid4 program locations. - No weapons of any kind, including firearms, either actual or likenesses thereof, are allowed at camp.
-This applies to staff, campers, and parents. - No alcohol or illegal drugs allowed at camp. - No sexual behavior is allowed at camp. - No physical violence.
+- Due to the acknowledged hazards of tobacco smoke and vaping, especially to children, it is the policy of the Avid4 Adventure to provide a smoke- and vapefree environment for all children and staff.
+Please do not dispose of cigarettes or use vaping devices at any of the Avid4 program locations. - No weapons of any kind, including firearms, either actual or likenesses thereof, are allowed at camp.
+This applies to staff, campers, and parents. - No alcohol or illegal drugs allowed at camp. - No sexual behavior is allowed at camp. - No physical violence is permitted at camp.